neelchauhan/mpd-x/docs/mpd67.md

 :   NEVER call NgFuncGetStats() with the *clear* parameter set to true,
-    because there are other functions (echo requests/replies, bandwidth management) wich relies on increasing link-stats.
-Mpd carries a copy of the netgraph link-stats at link-level, just use these instead.
+    because there are other functions (echo requests/replies, bandwidth management) wich relies on increasing link-stats. mpdx carries a copy of the netgraph link-stats at link-level, just use these instead.
     You can call LinkUpdateStats() for updating the internal stats-struct.

 **New Authentication-Backends**

-:   Authentication backends must run independently from the rest of Mpd,
+:   Authentication backends must run independently from the rest of mpdx,
-    i.e. you must not access any Mpd resource, because the authentication process is started in its own thread (you have to take care about thread-safety).
+    i.e. you must not access any mpdx resource, because the authentication process is started in its own thread (you have to take care about thread-safety).
 An `AuthData` object is passed to your authenticating function which carries a copy of all required